Starbix/Infrared_Marble/docs/milestones/milestone-2.md

 `ntl-tool bm show --time-series <dates>` -- Shows the time series of average NTL radiance over the given dates.
 Dates can also be fed from a dates CSV file with the `-f/--file` option.

 ![image-20250409231221605](./milestone-2.assets/image-20250409231221605.png)

+## Challenges

+### Clouds
+One of the main challenges we faced is the presence of clouds.
+Due to the difference in time between both satellites, on a given night, clouds could be present for one satellite but not the other, which makes comparing the NTL data harder.
+We decide to use a global weather database called VisualCrossing to get cloud coverage data at the given time of the satellite images that we wanted to analyze.
+The cloud coverage is reprented in percentage, denoted the percentage of the area covered by clouds.
+We used VisualCrossing's API to get the data for the range of dates that we have for both satellites, and added it to the csv file containing the dates.

+This cloud coverage data could be used to either filter out clouded satellite images or to explain anomalies among the NTL data.